 Assesses the labor markets where the worker is willing to work

-Completes the first two sections of the worker’s , available on the Intranet
+Completes the first two sections of the worker’s REP-1, TAA Reemployment and Training Plan; or REP-1S, TAA Reemployment and Training Plan (Spanish), available on the TWC intranet.

 Boards must be aware that only the following three reasons are acceptable reasons to grant a waiver of the training requirement under TAARA 2015:

 Training Not Available—Approved TAA training is not reasonably available to the worker, no training that is suitable for the worker is available at reasonable cost, or no training funds are available in the state.
 Boards must ensure that this waiver is rarely used, as there are training facilities and programs available to trade-affected workers throughout the state, and training funds are currently available.
 An example of when a Training Not Available waiver would be approved is a situation in which a REP had been fully formulated but denied, and there was not a reasonable ability to reformulate an approvable plan before the waiver/in-training deadline date.
-Boards must ensure that the circumstances that lead to granting a Training Not Available waiver are detailed in TWIST Counselor Notes.
+Boards must ensure that the circumstances that lead to granting a Training Not Available waiver are detailed in TWIST Counselor Notes and submitted to TWC TAA Technical Assistance for review and determination.

 Health—The worker is unable to participate in training for health reasons.
 This waiver does not exempt the participant from availability for work, active work search, or refusal to accept work requirements of the federal or state UI laws.
 Boards must ensure that TWIST Counselor Notes reflect that a Health waiver has been issued and that this entry retains the customer’s privacy (i.e., the health specifics are not provided).

 Enrollment Unavailable—The first available enrollment date for the approved training of the worker is beyond his or her waiver/in-training deadline date, but before the end of his or her Basic TRA eligibility period.
 To grant an Enrollment Unavailable waiver, Boards must ensure that the training occupation, institutions, and start date are identified and documented in TWIST Counselor Notes.
+A waiver for this reason may be issued for no more than one week following the start date.

 In some circumstances, a worker who has identified a training occupation can have options to enroll at more than one institution to pursue the desired training program.
 Boards must be aware that the worker is not required to choose the specific training institution at the time of waiver issuance.
 Rather, the worker is required to choose a training occupation and identify a training institution(s) where an enrollment date can be reasonably projected to occur before the end of the worker’s Basic TRA eligibility period.